ElhamAryanpur/HopeUI/README.md

 ## Custom Tests

 The original file that will get compiled is `Test.c`.
-To change and use your own file for compile, change the `CMakeLists.txt` line `33` column `32` the text `Test.c` to your own file name.
+To change and use your own file for compile, change the `CMakeLists.txt` line `7` the text `Test.c` to your own file name.

 ## Documentation